 Xiaomi Redmi Note 7 Pro Performance Review

 I won’t go harping about the details of the chipset (which you may read in our separate article on SD 675), but suffice to say, the performance is very smooth.
-We didn’t face any issue with day-to-day usage and with multitasking.
+We didn’t face any issue with day-to-day usage or with multitasking.

 The phone doesn’t heat with day-to-day usage but gets pretty warm with long bouts of gaming.
-This could be an inconvenience in the summer season.

 Xiaomi Redmi Note 7 Pro Camera Review